EnigmaCurry/d.rymcg.tech/wireguard/README.md

 by default) that is only accessible from the `traefik-wireguard` network (or from the docker host).
 Port `442` is not exposed to the internet.

 Since web browsers default `https://` URLs to use port `443`, a redirect from port `443` (`websecure` endpoint) to port `442` (`vpn` endpoint) is added for convenience.
 This redirect only happens for requests originating from IP addresses in the `traefik-wireguard` subnet range.
-If requests come on any other network, the access is forbidden.
+If requests come on any other network, the access is forbidden (and furthermore, port `442` should be firewalled).

 Be sure to add the whoami domain name to your system `/etc/hosts` file, so that your clients can resolve the private Traefik IP address: